 The best headphones for video editing available now

-These have become a staple of creative work, and for good reason: they’re comfortable, the closed back keeps the noise of the world out reasonably well, and they sound superb, with unmatched levels of detail in this price range.
+These are our pick of the best headphones for video editing, and have become a staple of creative work, and for good reason.
+They’re comfortable, the closed back keeps the noise of the world out reasonably well, and they sound superb, with unmatched levels of detail in this price range.

 The sound aims to be neutral and natural, and it succeeds at that overall; while there’s just a little more weight in the bass than purists might prefer, we don’t mind that at all.
 It’s not enough to really call them problematically weighted towards the low end, and plenty of people will watch on TV setups that pack in bass power, or on phone headphones that do.

 The most important part is that the separation and detail is exactly where it needs to be, meaning you’re hearing everything in the mix precisely, and you’re getting a great sense of the stereo.
 In terms of comfort, they’re good for long working stretches, and we like that they come with three cables: a coiled cable stretching from 1.2m to 3m, a 3m straight cable, and a 1.2m straight cable for on the move.

 Look, if you want a pair of neutral headphones for getting a totally uncoloured listen to your audio tracks, and you don’t want to splash out loads, get these.
 It’s that simple.
 The Sony MDR 7506 will celebrate their 30th anniversary in 2021, and there’s a damn good reason they’ve not only survived that length of time, but been wildly popular in studios all over the world from launch until now.

 When it comes to a ‘flat’ reproduction of sound across the full frequency range you need, nobody does it better, despite the price.
 Detail comes through nicely… and that’s all you want.
 They’re reasonable at sound isolation, being closed back, and they’re really small and portable when folded.